dwromero/CUDAatScaleForTheEnterpriseCourseProject/README.md

-# Image Rotation using NVIDIA NPP with CUDA
+# SO(2) x S Image Transformations using NVIDIA NPP with CUDA

 ## Overview

-This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform image rotation.
-The goal is to utilize GPU acceleration to efficiently rotate a given image by a specified angle, leveraging the computational power of modern GPUs.
-The project is a part of the CUDA at Scale for the Enterprise course and serves as a template for understanding how to implement basic image processing operations using CUDA and NPP.
+This project demonstrates the use of NVIDIA Performance Primitives (NPP) library with CUDA to perform SO(2) x S image transformations.
+The goal is to utilize GPU acceleration to efficiently apply rotation and scaling transformations to images, where SO(2) represents 2D rotations (Special Orthogonal group in 2D) and S represents scaling operations.
+This combination allows for comprehensive geometric transformations leveraging the computational power of modern GPUs.
+The project is a part of the CUDA at Scale for the Enterprise course and serves as an example of advanced image processing operations using CUDA and NPP.

 ## Code Organization